Nuclear Power in South Korea

 KEPCO and Doosan were reported to be offering Jordan their OPR-1000 nuclear reactor.
 However, the OPR is designed for 200 Gal seismic acceleration and would need to be upgraded to at least 300 Gal for Jordan and Turkey.
 Jordan then considered the APR-1400, but did not proceed with it.

-In January 2015 the SMART Power Company (SPC) was launched with support from six supply chain companies in order to export the technology, particularly to the Middle East for desalination.
-The Ministry for Science, ICT and Future Planning (MSIP) plans to form a government-supported consultative body with the Office for Government Policy Coordination, the Ministry of Trade, Industry & Energy (MOTIE) and the Ministry of Foreign Affairs (MOFA) to support SMART export cooperation activities and private businesses.
+In January 2015 the SMART Power Company Ltd (SPC) was launched with support from six supply chain companies as the sole entity responsible for the export and construction of SMART, particularly to the Middle East for desalination.
+The Ministry for Science, ICT and Future Planning (MSIP) formed a government-supported consultative body with the Office for Government Policy Coordination, the Ministry of Trade, Industry & Energy (MOTIE) and the Ministry of Foreign Affairs (MOFA) to support SMART export cooperation activities and private businesses.

 In March 2015 KAERI signed an agreement with Saudi Arabia’s King Abdullah City for Nuclear and Renewable Energy (KA-CARE) to assess the potential for building at least two South Korean SMART reactors in that country, and possibly more.
 The cost of building the first SMART unit in Saudi Arabia was estimated at $1 billion.
 The agreement is seen by South Korea as opening opportunities for major involvement in Saudi nuclear power plans, and it also calls for the commercialization and promotion of the SMART reactor to third countries.
-Through to November 2018 pre-project engineering will be undertaken jointly including FOAK engineering design and preparations for building two units.
+Through to November 2018 studies are being undertaken jointly including FOAK engineering design and preparations for building two units.
+KEPCO Engineering & Construction is undertaking the pre-project planning and feasibility studies for KAERI’s $130 million contract.
+SMART Power Co Ltd will be prime EPC contactor, with construction start in 2018.
 KAERI sees this as a new business model for SMR development.

 KAERI has designed an integrated desalination plant based on the SMART reactor to produce 40,000 m3/day of water and 90 MWe of power at less than the cost of gas turbine.
 The first of these was envisaged for Madura Island, Indonesia, but the focus is now on the Middle East.